 How Learning the Alexander Technique Has Saved Me Money

-savings_piggy_bank_smallerby Jeffrey Glazer Recently, I realized that it’s been years since I’ve spent a dime on efforts to get myself out of pain.
+by Jeffrey Glazer Recently, I realized that it’s been years since I’ve spent a dime on efforts to get myself out of pain.

 Before I learned the Alexander Technique, I went to practitioner after practitioner in an effort to find a solution to chronic pain in my arms and neck.
 But really I was just trying to manage it.
 In addition to the psychological and emotional cost of having chronic pain, my inability to manage it myself was costing a lot of money.